lmatteis/torrent-net/README.md

 Building search engines on top of these distributed systems is not quite feasible yet as users need to download the entire site database (usually several hundreds of gigabytes large) before running queries against it.

-TorrentPeek allows you to build distributed search engines by leveraging the BitTorrent network and the SQLite database.
+TorrentNet allows you to build distributed search engines by leveraging the BitTorrent network and the SQLite database.
 Users do not have to wait until the site is fully downloaded before they can query it.

 ## How?